Place the salt and water in a medium saucepan and bring to a boil and cook until the salt dissolves. Let it cool down completely.

 At the end of 30 days, take one egg out and you can boil it and give it a try to see if it's salty enough.
 Usually the white part is very salty, but the yolk isn't.
 The yolk will harden and can be held with your fingers.
 If you are happy with the result, carefully drain off some of the brine and take each egg out and place them in the fridge and use them as you need.
 I would say keep them for max 3 weeks

 For making moon cakes, you will separate the whites from the yolks.
 The yolks will be hard and round when you use brining method

 For use as grating over pasta or other dishes, separate the whites from the yolks.
 I discard most of the whites because they are very salty.
 You can keep them to eat with rice porridge or cooking other dishes.
 Set the yolks on top of the cheese cloth and put them in the refrigerator without any wrap to let them dry out for 2 days.
 After that, proceed to smoking them as described below

-In a clean small baking sheet or platter (or anything you wish to use), place about 1 cup of salt.
+In a clean small baking sheet or platter (or anything you wish to use), place about 1/4-inch layer of salt.
 Separate the egg yolk from the white (keep the whites for other use) and very gently place the yolks on the salt (as shown in photos).
-The yolks should be intact (I have one that was "broken" and I tried to cure it anyway to see how it went, the result wasn't good).
+The yolks should be intact (I have one that was "broken" and I tried to cure it anyway to see how it went, the result was still good, just not as pretty).
 Cover with more salt on top of the egg yolks.
 Wrap with a plastic wrap and place this inside the refrigerator and let them cured for 3 days

 Smoking the salted egg yolks (for both brining and quick method):